What is a Fiber Optic Amplifier?

-Fiber optic amplifiers are devices that amplify optical signals transmitted through optical fibers without converting them to electrical signals.
+Optical Amplifiers are devices that amplify optical signals transmitted through optical fibers without converting them to electrical signals.
 They play a crucial role in long-distance optical communication systems, allowing signals to travel over long distances without losing strength.
 The optical fibers are usually glass fibers that are doped with rare earth ions such as erbium, neodymium, ytterbium, praseodymium, or thulium.
 This active dopant is pumped with a laser such as a fiber-coupled diode laser.
 The pumped light propagates through the fiber core together with the signal to be amplified.
-Fiber optic amplifiers are widely used in telecommunications, cable television, and data transmission, as well as in scientific research and medicine.
-Figure 1 shows a simple fiber amplifier diagram.
+Optical amplifiers are widely used in telecommunications, cable television, and data transmission, as well as in scientific research and medicine.
+Figure 1 shows a simple optical amplifier diagram.

-Figure 1: Simple diagram of a fiber optic amplifier
+Figure 1: Simple diagram of an optical amplifier

 An optical fiber transmission system uses multiple communication devices, like optical transmitters and receivers.
 The transmission loss of light passing through the optical fiber is very small (less than 0.2 dB per km) within a light wavelength of 1,550 nm.
 But for long-distance transmission, the transmission loss is higher.
 Since the length of the optical fiber is stretched at distance as long as 10 km or 100 km, the transmission loss is amplified.
 In this case, the light signal propagating a long distance through optical fiber becomes extremely weak.
-Hence it is necessary to amplify the light using a fiber optic amplifier.
-An optical fiber amplifier is inserted at specific locations where the signals are weak to boost optical signals in a communication system.
+Hence it is necessary to amplify the light using an optical amplifier.
+An optical amplifier is inserted at specific locations where the signals are weak to boost optical signals in a communication system.
 These boosted signals can be successfully transmitted through the fiber optic cable.
-In large networks, a series of fiber optical amplifiers are placed in a sequence to cover the entire network link.
-There are different types of fiber optic amplifiers:
+In large networks, a series of optical amplifiers are placed in a sequence to cover the entire network link.
+There are different types of optical amplifiers:

 - Erbium-Doped Fiber Amplifier (EDFA)